rysciguy/mass-spring-damper/README.md

 <img src="images/Results1.png">

 ## Conclusions
--Combining the principles of NEAT with a direct stiffness solver results in very fast runs.
+- **High speed:** Combining the principles of NEAT with a direct stiffness solver results in very fast runs.
 Growing from a minimal starting structure is more efficient than whittling down a dense structure.
 Solving a single matrix equation is much faster than solving a system of equations at many time steps, although it is also quick to judge structures as unstable even though they might be feasible, like the square structure in the [Crossover](#crossover) section.
--Because this implementation is based on NSGA-II, it does not provide for speciation like pure NEAT.
+- **Lack of speciation:** Because this implementation is based on NSGA-II, it does not provide for speciation like pure NEAT.
 NSGA-II does not care about the topology of a structure; the only diversity it cares about is the crowding distance along the Pareto front.
 Innovations are not protected, and the first successful feature tends to dominate the population.
+-

 # Instructions
 This code was built in Matlab R2017a.
 Run at your own risk.